 So why do I worry?
-He longs to give me that fresh beginning, but my life is dirtied with worry and anxiety.
-As long as I dwell on what is bad in my life, I cannot see His promise of new life.
+He longs to give me that fresh beginning, but my life is cluttered with worry and anxiety.
+As long as I dwell on what is bad, I cannot see His promise of new life.
 He wants to help me so much, but why would He when my fears crush whatever He tries to do?
 In spite of my past or circumstance, He wishes to grace my life daily with His power and His blessing.
 I need to persevere and press on so that His grace transforms my life into a joyful one that continually receives.

 I press on toward my prize to be all that He wishes.
 I forget what has been, and I praise Him for transforming my life.
 I shall be joyful and realize that with this new beginning, I once more step out in faith to trust and believe in His promises that never fail.
 I press on to be molded into a vessel He can use for His purpose.
 If I reach for Him every day of this life, He will remain with me, intervening in my life to bring about His best.
 One day He will carry me heavenward to the greatest of all prizes-a life peacefully and eternally at rest with Him.